"Protecting Wildlife through Field Research, Education and Habitat Conservation for 25 Years"

 The Observatory has funded songbird banding and hawk banding by other organizations and has conducted its own banding programs at Kiptopeke State Park and First Landing State Park.
 The Observatory participates in the Prothonotary Warbler Nesting Program, in conjunction with Virginia Commonwealth University and partners with Richmond Audubon Society in the study of Northern Saw-whet Owls.

 The Observatory operates the Kiptopeke Hawkwatch, which began in 1977 and the College Creek Hawkwatch, which began in 1997.

 The Observatory provides grants to graduate students studying birds in Virginia.

 The Observatory celebrated its 25th anniversary this year with multiple events, parties, workshops, an annual birding competition and the release of a new book by president Brian Taber entitled Riding the Wind: A Birder’s Ups and Downs (see below).

-Since 1977, CVWO has conducted raptor research during fall migration at Kiptopeke State Park located on Virginia's Eastern Shore (see photo above).
+Since 1977, CVWO has conducted raptor research during fall migration at Kiptopeke State Park located on Virginia's Eastern Shore.
 During this time, raptor populations have declined due to habitat loss and pesticides, as well as other factors.
 CVWO's research contributes to international data bases, scientific insight, and preservation of these magnificent birds of prey.

 Experienced biologists are hired each year to conduct the Hawkwatch, from September 1 to November 30, assisted by a corps of dedicated volunteers.
-You still have time to visit the platform this year.
 Thanks to new technology, called Dunkadoo, you can also view the live Hawkwatch count from Kiptopeke on CVWO’s website.

 Over the past decades, CVWO has recorded nearly 900,000 hawks and vultures of 19 species.
 Visitors are always welcome.